ethfinex/dvf-trustless-data/README.md

 # Example reports

-  - TODO - user volume ranking in USD value and per coin
+  - TODO - Improve caching logic for all endpoints, perhaps even save some data such as
+    - 24 hours volume for past days permanetly

-  - TODO - ....
+  - TODO - Write better tests for all endpoins

 ## Developing